GlitchBlake/Termux-Tutorials/Tutorials/Native Desktop Installation/xfce4.md

 ```
 termux-x11 -xstartup xfce4-session
 ```
-Now check your Termux:X11 to see your desktop!
+Now check Termux:X11 application to see your desktop!

 ### VNC
 1. Install a VNC application to your phone before proceeding.